 - Practice and consolidation play a central role.
 Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts.

 - Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention, so that all children keep up.

-To ensure whole consistency and progression, the school uses Archimedes Maths.
-This is fully aligned with the White Rose Maths scheme and the school’s ongoing engagement with the DFE funded Maths Hubs programme continues to ensure that staff at all levels understand the pedagogy of the approach.
+To ensure whole consistency and progression, the school uses the White Rose Maths scheme and the school’s ongoing engagement with the DFE funded Maths Hubs programme continues to ensure that staff at all levels understand the pedagogy of the approach.
 New concepts are shared within the context of an initial related problem, which children are able to discuss in partners.
 This initial problem-solving activity prompts discussion and reasoning, as well as promoting an awareness of maths in relatable real-life contexts that link to other areas of learning.
 In KS1, these problems are almost always presented with objects (concrete manipulatives) for children to use.
 Children may also use manipulatives in KS2.
 Teachers use careful questions to draw out children’s discussions and their reasoning.
 The class teacher then leads children through strategies for solving the problem, including those already discussed.
 Independent work provides the means for all children to develop their fluency further, before progressing to more complex related problems.
 Mathematical topics are taught in blocks, to enable the achievement of ‘mastery’ over time.
 Each lesson phase provides the means to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.

 Most children reach end of year expectations